xiaoyeli/superlu_dist/README.md

-# The distribution contains the following directory structure:
+# Directory structure of the source code

 ```
 SuperLU_DIST/README    instructions on installation